Mt. LeConte (via Alum Cave Trail)

 8.7 miles south along Newfound Gap Road to the Alum Cave Trailhead.
 The

-here early during peak season, as well as any nice weekend throughout
+to arrive early during peak season, or any nice weekend throughout

 If ever there was a classic hike in Great Smoky Mountains National Park, the Alum Cave Trail to Mount LeConte would certainly qualify.
 Sure, there are trails in the Smokies that are far longer, that gain more elevation, or have steeper climbs, but the Alum Cave Trail is unmatched in its combination of interesting geological features, history, high adventure and stunning views.

-To reach the 6593-foot summit of Mount LeConte, you'll climb 2763 feet and hike 5.5 miles from the Alum Cave trailhead.
+To reach the 6593-foot summit of Mount LeConte you'll have to climb 2763 feet and hike 5.5 miles from the Alum Cave trailhead.

 The first section of the Alum Cave Trail, up to Arch Rock, is a fairly gentle climb.
 You'll follow Alum Cave Creek for the first mile.
 Then, just before reaching Arch Rock, the trail begins to follow the smaller Styx Branch.
-This section of trail is choked with rhododendron, offering beautiful blooms in early summer.
+This section of trail is choked with rhododendron, which offers beautiful blooms during the early summer.

-The night before our hike a strong storm blew through the Smokies, dropping marble-sized hail which still littered the trail that morning.
+The night before our hike a strong storm blew through the Smokies and dropped marble-sized hail, which still littered the trail that morning.
 Guests returning from their stay at the LeConte Lodge the night before reported that the top of the mountain received nearly six inches of hail.
 They also related how they watched an incredible display of lightning below them before the storm moved up and over the mountain.